whispyy/test_gh-pages/index.md

 {% endraw %}
 </code></pre>

-and get a nice responsive sharing ribbon.-->
+and get a nice responsive sharing ribbon.

-{% include sharing.html %}
+-->

 <!--Add this at the bottom, or the top, or between every other paragraph if you're desprate for social validation.